 Montpelier, Vt., has the largest historic district in Vermont listed on the National Register of Historic Places.
 The city, Vermont’s state capital, grew up around government, But it also got help from industry powered by water from the Winooski River and its North Branch.

 Montpelier has Federal style mansions and Greek Revival homes that survived the town’s economic boom after the Civil War.
 In fact, the historic district has 563 main properties along with bridges, dams and cemeteries.
 The city also has vibrant neighborhoods and busy downtown and business districts.
 It proves history doesn’t have to be boring.
 (We never thought so, though.)

 The district has five churches designed by architects between 1865 and 1874.
 It also includes Italianate mansions and brick commercial buildings built after two fires in 1875.
 From the 19th and 20th centuries, the district has elaborate French Second Empire and Queen Anne homes as well as buildings deemed historically important.
 The Greek Revival Statehouse was carefully restored in the 1980s.

 The Vermont History Museum, next to the Statehouse, has maps of the historic district.

-This story about the largest historic districts was updated in 2021.
+This story about the largest historic districts updated in 2022.